-(d) An approved plan may be updated or amended subject to

-commission approval in accordance with this section.
+(d) An approved plan may be updated or amended subject to commission approval in accordance with this section. - Sec.

-Sec.
 43.103 [43.102].
-COST RECOVERY FOR DEPLOYMENT OF MIDDLE MILE BROADBAND FACILITIES [BPL AND UTILITY APPLICATIONS].

-(a) Where an electric utility installs a middle mile broadband system [permits the installation of a BPL system on its electric delivery system] under Section 43.051 [43.052(a)], the electric utility's investment in that middle mile broadband [BPL] system is [to directly support the BPL electric utility applications and other BPL services consumed by the electric utility that are used and useful in providing electric utility service shall be] eligible for inclusion in the electric utility's invested capital, and any fees or operating expenses that are reasonable and necessary are [shall be] eligible for inclusion as operating expenses for purposes of any proceeding under Chapter 36.
-The commission may allow an electric utility to recover investment in a middle mile broadband system outside of a comprehensive base rate proceeding [The invested capital and expenses described in this section must to the customer classes directly receiving the he allocated services].
+COST RECOVERY FOR DEPLOYMENT OF MIDDLE MILE BROADBAND FACILITIES [BPL AND UTILITY APPLICATIONS]. (a) Where an electric utility installs facilities used to provide middle mile broadband service [permits the installation of a BPL system on its electric delivery system] under Section 43.051 $[\frac{43.052(a)}{a}]$, the electric utility's investment in those facilities is [that BPL system to directly support the BPL electric utility applications and other BPL services consumed by the electric utility that are used and useful in providing electric utility service shall be] eligible for inclusion in the electric utility's invested capital, and any fees or operating expenses that are reasonable and necessary are [shall be] eligible for inclusion as operating expenses for purposes of any proceeding under Chapter 36.
+The commission may allow an electric utility to recover investment and associated costs in middle mile broadband service if the plan for the service has been submitted and approved under Section 43.102 [The invested capital and expenses described in this section allocated to the customer classes directly receiving the